Metanart/fe-interview-design-system/README.md

-# Frontend Interview - Design System - Solution
+# Frontend Interview - Design System

 - Implemented `Badge` component in accordance with the task
 - Implemented a group of `Tabs` components